khans155/car_survaillance_project/README.md

 # car_survaillance_project
-A small project to create a car survaillance system using a Raspberry Pi, a camera, the OpenCV library, and Python.
+A project with the aim to create a car survaillance system using a Raspberry Pi, a camera, the OpenCV library, and Python.